AndreaCazares1412/Excel_Hotel_Booking_Analysis/README.md

 # Hotel Booking Cancellation Analysis

 ### Objective
 This analysis aims to explore hotel booking data, focusing on understanding cancellation rates, their impact on revenue, and key drivers for cancellations.
-The goal is to identify actionable strategies that can help reduce cancellations and improve the hotel's revenue performance.
+The goal is to identify actionable strategies that can help reduce cancellations and improve the hotel's revenue performance, particularly for revenue managers, marketing teams, and hotel operations staff who are responsible for driving profitability and enhancing guest retention.

 To carry out this analysis, I used Excel for its flexibility in data exploration and visualization, Power Query to clean and transform large datasets efficiently, and Power Pivot to build a robust data model and perform advanced calculations using DAX.
 Together, these tools enabled a scalable and reproducible approach to analyzing business data in a familiar yet powerful environment.